vinothvenugopal/90DaysWorkoutCucumber/README.md

-src/main/java/cucumber/runner - has the runner file for the test case src/main/java/cucumber/testcases - has the test case (step def) src/test/java/featurefiles -  has the feature files
+src/main/java/cucumber/runner - has the runner file for the test case src/main/java/cucumber/testcases - has the test case (step def) src/test/java/featurefiles -  has the feature files /screenshots - contains the screenshots for all the test cases

 For the ease of understanding, each test case will be written a separate feature file and while execution, the other feature files will be commented